corpusculejs/babel-preset/README.md

 ## Rationale
 ### History
 The earlier versions of Corpuscule used the [second decorator proposal](https://github.com/tc39/proposal-decorators/tree/7fa580b40f2c19c561511ea2c978e307ae689a1b).
-However, on January 2019, this proposal was deprecated due to the complexity and potential performance penalty, and work on the third proposal was started.
+However, in January 2019, this proposal was deprecated due to the complexity and potential performance penalty, and work on the third proposal was started.

 Due to the beginning state of the new specification, the absence of the Babel implementation of it, it was decided to